 Also Read: What are Motherboard Power Phases and VRMs?

 So you know that motherboard is an essential component for a PC build.

-However, as a consumer, it is equally important to know what kind of specs on a motherboard are important for YOU!
+However, as a consumer, knowing what kind of specs on a motherboard is equally essential for YOU!

-Motherboards are basically differentiated by the chipset they have.
-There are budget grade chipsets and then there are high end chipsets.
+Motherboards are differentiated by the chipset they have.
+There are budget-grade chipsets, and then there are high-end chipsets.